ThanmayJ/deep-neural-networks/cnn-classifier/README.md

-# cs6910_assignment2
+# Convolutional Neural Networks

-This is the submission for partA section of Assignment 2.
+This is the implementation of CNNs using PyTorch.

 `train.py`: Main code to train the CNN model